essential82/GitDevArmaUtils/README.md

-# GitDevArmaUtils
+# Navigate to the [WIKI],(https://github.com/essential82/GitDevArmaUtils/wiki) for usefull tools and Arma scripts

-Repository purely for public Wiki
+Feel free to add any content you wish...